kiliankoe/bahn.deals/README.md

 A Firefox WebExtension that finds cheaper split-ticket combinations for Deutsche Bahn journeys by analyzing all possible partial segments of your trip.

+Very much inspired by [YouTube: Wie ich meine Bahnfart 84% günstiger bekomme (eigene App)](https://www.youtube.com/watch?v=SxKtI8f5QTU).
+I felt turning this into a browser extension instead is the most maintainable way forward, since it takes pressure off of anyone hosting this and moves the complexity to the client-side.

 ## Overview

 When booking train tickets on bahn.de, the end-to-end price isn't always the cheapest option.
 By splitting your journey into multiple segments, you can often save money while taking the exact same trains.
 This extension automates the process of finding the optimal split-ticket combination.